r0zetta/twitter_gather/README.md

 To listen to a stream, edit targets.txt in the config directory to include all the search terms you wish to collect on (one per line), and then just run twitter_gatherer.py with no command-line options.
 To listen to accounts, gather a list of the accounts' Twitter IDs, and write a file - followid.txt under the config directory that contains one account ID per line.
 Then run twitter_gatherer.py followid

+Note, you can also follow accounts by their screen_names.
+Create a file called follow.txt under the config directory.
+Write the screen_names to the file, one name per line.
+Then call twitter_gatherer.py follow
+This will work fine, until accounts get renamed.
+Hence using id_strs is recommended.

 All collected Twitter objects are abbreviated (see the source code for what is collected) and saved sequentially to data/raw.json as long as twitter_gatherer.py is running.
 You may open gatherer_analysis_master.ipynb at any time and load the data, as it is being collected.

 gatherer_analysis_master.ipynb is pretty self-explanatory.
 Early cells contain variables that can be set to dictate which time period the analysis runs on.
 Later, analyses are performed on lists of hashtags/domains/screen_names.
 These can be replaced with manually entered lists for targeted analysis.